 If you have been in long term relationships you should provide supporting documents sufficient to evidence the long term nature of your relationship.
 This will assist the Department of Home Affairs to easily identify and characterised your relationship as long term.

-As the Department of Home Affairs continue to manage the ever increasing numbers of Partner Visas in the migration program, priority processing for long term partner relationships remains on the wishlist, but for now single stage processing affored partners in a long term relationships is a great advantage.
+As the Department of Home Affairs continues to manage the ever-increasing numbers of Partner Visas in the migration program, priority processing for long term partner relationships remains on the wishlist, but for now, single-stage processing afforded partners in a long term relationship is a great advantage.

 3. Lodge with all of your Partner Visa supporting documents and update documents at regular intervals